-The health and safety of all Milwaukee Public Schools (MPS) students, staff and families is the top priority when making the decision to physically reopen school buildings.
+The health and safety of Milwaukee Public Schools (MPS) students, staff, and families is our top priority.

-In an effort to minimize the effects of COVID-19, MPS will implement advanced cleaning and disinfecting protocols.
-Visit our Health & Safety Video webpage, the Health & Safety section of our FAQ webpage, and check out the topics below to learn more.
+MPS is implementing advanced cleaning and disinfecting protocols.
+Visit our Health & Safety Video webpage, the Health & Safety section of our FAQ webpage, and the topics below to learn more.